WYXG233/ESTR2018project/README.md

 # ESTR 2018 Group Project: Random Walk
 This is our ESTR 2018 group project's code, which mainly focuses on achieving particle random movement visualization.
 ## Intro
-Random Walk, means a particle moves 1 unit in a random direction each time.
-Each direction has the same probability.
+Random Walk, means a particle moves randomly each time.
 So, when a particle moves on a line as the professor mentioned in the first lecture, it’s a 1-dimension case.
 If we expand the question.
 When it comes to 2 or 3 dimensions, which means the particle can move in more directions, this question will be more interesting and complex.

 In this project, let X be a random variable which represents the distance from the original point after n steps.
 We have successfully calculated the laws for the discrete motion of this particle in the one-dimensional case and envisaged the possibility of a one-dimensional, continuously moving particle.
 This is even though we lack sufficient mathematical knowledge to complete the subsequent derivation.
 In the two-dimensional case, we give a formula for the discrete motion.